The global moduli theory of symplectic varieties: Monodromy and Torelli theorems

 1em \emph{Step 5(b).} When $X^+$ is $\Q$-factorial and terminal, then the same is true of every point $(X,\mu)\in\mathfrak{M}$ and $\xxoverline{P}$ is an isomorphism of $\overline{\mathfrak{M}}$ onto $\Omega$.

-\begin{proof} The first claim follows from Corollary \ref{corollary deformation qfactorial}.
+\begin{proof} The first claim follows from Lemma \ref{lemma deformation qfactorial}.
 For the second claim, by the previous step, it remains to show $P(\gothM)$ contains all maximal Picard rank points, which are in particular projective by Theorem \ref{theorem projectivity criterion}.

 Now for any maximal Picard rank period $p$, let $v\in\Lambda$ be a positive vector which is Hodge with respect to $p$.
 A very general deformation of $p$ for which $v$ remains algebraic is in the image of $P$, and the period map $P_v:S_0\rightarrow \O(v^\perp)\backslash\Omega_{v^\perp}$ from step 1 is dominant, so we can find a curve $B\subset \O(v^\perp)\backslash\Omega_{v^\perp}$ through $p$ such that an open set $U\subset B$ lifts to $S_0$, possibly after a base change.
 Now apply\footnote{Or \cite[Theorem 1.7]{KLSV18} in the smooth case.} Proposition \ref{filling holes}. \end{proof}